Former Movie Academy Diversity Chief Opens Up

 “My Black Identity and Femininity Seen as PR Assets” The former Executive VP of Impact and Inclusion at the

-“My Black Identity and Femininity Seen as PR Assets” The former Executive VP of Impact and Inclusion at the Movie Academy has revealed that she experienced a constant stream of micro and macro-aggressions while endeavoring to enhance the organization’s efforts in representation, inclusion, and equity.
 In a column published by the Los Angeles Times on Tuesday, Jeanell English discussed the overwhelming amount of apprehension she encountered while tasked with facilitating “a more equitable awards process and organization.”
 English departed from her position in June, having spent less than a year in the role.
 Her appointment in July 2022 was intended to address the issue of underrepresentation across the industry.

 “I found myself caught in the crossfire between the communities I was advocating for and those I was calling upon to champion change.
 On both sides, fear was palpable.
 Fear made it difficult for underrepresented individuals within the industry to trust that I genuinely had their best interests at heart,” she wrote.
 “There were individuals in positions of authority who feared change, feared losing relevance, feared financial repercussions… and feared being subjected to cancelation.”